My Name is Eliza and I don't talk at school - video audio book for children (with illustrations)

 All content is for informational purposes only and should not be considered to be a diagnosis or treatment plan for any individual situation.

-Lucy Nathanson is a child therapist and founder of confidentchildren.co.uk based in London, UK who specialises in working with children with selective mutism.
+Lucy Nathanson is a child therapist and founder of confidentchildren.co.uk and specialises in working with children with Selective Mutism.

-Her YouTube videos on selective mutism have had over 230,000 views.
+Our YouTube videos on Selective Mutism have had over 245,000 views.

-On an international level, Lucy offers Online Sessions, having supported parents of children with selective mutism from the UK, USA, Australia, New Zealand, South Africa, the United Arab Emirates and more.
+On an international level, Confident Children offers Online Sessions, having supported parents of children with selective mutism from the UK, USA, Australia, New Zealand, South Africa, the United Arab Emirates and more.

 Lucy’s articles on selective mutism have been published in The Primary Times, both online and in the magazine and she is the author of ‘Understanding Selective Mutism: A Beginner’s Guide’, 'My name is Eliza and I don't talk at school', 'Why doesn't Alice talk at school?' and 'My name is Ben and I don't talk sometimes' - all available on Amazon.